stilyana-petrova/ctf-writeups/TryHackMe/Vulnversity.md

 ![[Pasted image 20250619211230.png]]
 I find the user and the user flag.

-I will come tomorrow and make a priviledge e
+I will come tomorrow and make a privilege escalation.